 “Sometimes, people look at things purely from a Western or an Eastern perspective – that is one-sided.
 What the Post can do is to understand the big ‘why’ behind a story and its cultural context,” Ma said.
 “With its access to Alibaba’s resources, data and all the relationships in our ecosystem, the Post can report on Asia and China more accurately compared with other media who have no such access.”

-Ma is never one to shy from the limelight.
-Celebrating Alibaba’s 18th anniversary last year, he dressed up as Michael Jackson and danced to Billie Jean.
+Ma is never one to shy away from the limelight.
+Celebrating Alibaba’s 18th anniversary in 2017, he dressed up as Michael Jackson and danced to Billie Jean.
 For the company’s 10th anniversary, he donned a mohawk wig and sang a song from The Lion King.

 The multibillionaire isn’t afraid to air his opinion.
 He told the South China Morning Post in 2013, “I think the Chinese government is terrific.
 Many foreigners say the government controls the internet.
 If it is true, China’s internet censorship is very advanced, because China still has 600 million internet users and has three or four of the world’s top 10 internet companies.”